arpitHub/arpithub.github.io/_posts/2021-04-15-hello-world.md

 comments: true
 ---

-After procrastinating my task for creating a website where I can dump my thoughts, share my journey in the Data Science field and occasionally my travel stories.
+Finally, after many procrastination, I have created my personal website where I can dump my thoughts, share my journey in the Data Science field and occasionally my travel stories.
+I hope you will find the my thoughts useful and would love to hear your feedback in the comments.
+Have a wonderful day!